-Hedge fund Elliott Management has fired a barrage of criticism against Nasser and BHP Chief Executive Andrew Mackenzie since publicly releasing a roadmap of changes it wants at the company, most notably an exit from U.S. oil and shale businesses.
+Hedge fund Elliott Management has fired a barrage of criticism at Nasser and BHP Chief Executive Andrew Mackenzie since publicly releasing a roadmap of changes it wants at the company, most notably an exit from U.S. oil and shale businesses.

-Elliott had no immediate comment on MacKenzie's appointment.
 Portfolio managers at another activist shareholder, Tribeca Investment Partners, were not immediately available to comment.

 MacKenzie said he would meet with shareholders and others over the coming weeks to listen to their views.